ralyodio/bmr/README.md

 * [Mac](https://github.com/chovy/bmr/releases/download/0.0.1/Bmr-v0.0.1-alpha-mac.zip)
 * [Windows](https://github.com/chovy/bmr/releases/download/0.0.1/Bmr-v0.0.1-alpha-win.zip)

+It is advised you *always use an SSH tunnel to your Bitmessage server* when running Bmr remotely (see security section below).

-Please help improve Bmr by filing any bugs, this is alpha software.
+Please help improve Bmr by filing any bugs, as this is alpha software.

 ### Installation